-- Principal applied students must perform for a committee selected from the applied music faculty at the end of each semester until principal applied degree requirements are met.
-Principal applied students are not required to perform for a committee at the end of the semester in which they present degree recitals, except at the discretion of the principal applied teacher. - Secondary applied students enrolled in a required secondary must perform for a committee selected from the applied music faculty at the end of each semester until secondary applied degree requirements are - Bachelor of Music in Performance, Musical Theatre, and Theory-Composition candidates must receive permission of the appropriate applied music faculty or composition faculty at the end of the sophomore year in order to continue work on a degree in performance, musical theatre, or theory-composition. - Bachelor of Music candidates whose principal applied area is winds, percussion, or voice are required to pass the four levels of the piano proficiency examination or enroll for piano each semester until all four levels of the examination are passed or until graduation. - Bachelor of Music Education candidates who follow the choral major requirements must choose as the principal applied area either voice, piano or organ.
-One of two options may be selected: - (1) Twelve hours of voice and, as a minimum, four hours of piano. - (2) Twelve hours of piano or organ and a minimum of six hours of voice. - Those students choosing option (1) are required to pass the four levels of the piano proficiency examination or enroll for piano each semester until all four levels of the examination are passed or until graduation. - Those students choosing option (2) are required to pass a voice proficiency examination by the end of the junior year or continue to enroll for voice until the voice proficiency examination is passed or until graduation. - Students seeking degrees that require secondary piano must pass a minimum of four semesters of secondary piano in order to graduate.
-Bachelor of Music Education candidates who follow the instrumental (winds, strings, or percussion) major requirements and Bachelor of Music Worship Arts majors are required to pass the four levels of the piano proficiency examination or enroll for piano each semester until all four levels of the examination are passed or until graduation. - 10.
-Ensemble Requirements: Instrumental wind and percussion majors are required to enroll in Marching Band or Wind Ensemble (fall) and Wind Ensemble or Symphonic Band (spring).
-Music Education majors are required to participate in Marching Band each fall of enrollment, with the exception of the professional education semester.
+- 4. Principal applied students must perform for a committee selected from the applied music faculty at the end of each semester until principal applied degree requirements are met.
+Principal applied students are not required to perform for a committee at the end of the semester in which they present degree recitals, except at the discretion of the principal applied teacher. - Secondary applied students enrolled in a required secondary must perform for a committee selected from the applied music faculty at the end of each semester until secondary applied degree requirements are met. - 6.
+Bachelor of Music in Performance, Musical Theatre, and Composition candidates must receive permission of the appropriate applied music faculty or composition faculty at the end of the sophomore year in order to continue work on a degree in performance, musical theatre, or theory-composition. - 7.
+Bachelor of Music candidates whose principal applied area is winds, percussion, or voice are required to pass the four levels of the piano proficiency examination or enroll for piano each semester until all four levels of the examination are passed or until graduation. - 8.
+Bachelor of Music Education candidates who follow the choral major requirements must choose as the principal applied area either voice, piano or organ.
+One of two options may be selected: - (1) Twelve hours of voice and, as a minimum, four hours of piano. - (2) Twelve hours of piano or organ and a minimum of six hours of voice.

+Those students choosing option (1) are required to pass the four levels of the piano proficiency examination or enroll for piano each semester until all four levels of the examination are passed or until graduation.

+Those students choosing option (2) are required to pass a voice proficiency examination by the end of the junior year or continue to enroll for voice until the voice proficiency examination is passed or until graduation.